 Babies with chubby cheeks, round tummy, and prominent skin folds look adorable.
 Besides, they are generally considered healthier than their lean peers.
-But many parents might be curious if that baby fat indicates overweight or obesity.
+But parents might be curious if that baby fat indicates overweight or obesity.
 Are the so-called “fat babies” really healthy?

 It is normal for most babies to be a bit on the heavy side, but in some cases, it could indicate excess weight gain.
 Read to know when heavier babies are healthy and when they are not, and how to prevent excessive weight gain in babies.